Bubblyworld/jspm/examples/fresh-deno/README.md

 would be altered.
 On the first run, this might be slow, but since JSPM uses fetch cache, the next attempts would not take any time.

-In the handler, the app converts the html value from the response and then converts it to a string so it'd be passed to the `htmlInject` function in generator.
+In the handler, the app receives the html value from the response and then converts it to a string so it'd be passed to the `htmlInject` function in the generator.
 And then it returns a new response with the injected html.

-In the script module, the `qs` module is loaded using the injected browser importmap and with the `parse` function, the parsed query string gets logged.
+In the script module, the `qs` module is loaded using the injected browser importmap, and then with the `parse` function, the parsed query string gets logged.

 ```sh
 $ deno task start